feiye-vims/schism-tut/docs/python-env/python-env.md

 ---

 # Overview
-The VIMS group is migrating all pre/post-precessing tasks to Python-based tools, e.g., [PySCHISM]({{ site.baseurl }}{% link docs/PySCHISM/PySCHISM.md %}) and [Pylibs]({{ site.baseurl }}{% link docs/Pylibs/Pylibs.md %}).
+The VIMS group is migrating most pre/post-precessing utiliies to Python-based tools, e.g., [PySCHISM]({{ site.baseurl }}{% link docs/PySCHISM/PySCHISM.md %}) and [Pylibs]({{ site.baseurl }}{% link docs/Pylibs/Pylibs.md %}).
 Setting up a python environment enables you to take advantage of these readily-made tools.

 We recommend using conda or [mamba](https://github.com/mamba-org/mamba) to manage your python environment.

-# Example on W&M's Sciclone
+# Example for W&M's Sciclone
 ## Install Mamba from scratch
 We don't recommend using the conda module provided by SciClone, because you may run into permission issues or be confused with different conda versions on different subclusters.
 Following these steps to set up Mamba from scratch: